Page Contents

 - Extensions are also for 90 days.

-- If the total time of the original listing and all 90-day extensions to the listing exceed 270 days, then the personal representative must provide a Notice of Proposed Action to all interested parties.
+- If the total time of the original listing and all 90-day extensions to the listing exceeds 270 days, then the personal representative must provide a Notice of Proposed Action to all interested parties.

 California Probate